checkly/docs.checklyhq.com/site/content/learn/headless/avoiding-hard-waits.md

 Explicit waits are a type of smart wait we invoke explicitly as part of our script.
 We will want to use them more or less often depending on whether our automation tool has a built-in waiting mechanism (e.g. Playwright) or requires us to handle all the waiting (e.g. Puppeteer).

+If you can rely on automatic waits, use explicit waits only when necessary.
+An auto-wait system failing once is no good reason for ditching the approach completely and adding explicit waits before every page load and element interaction.
+If the tool you are using does not do auto-waiting, you will be using explicit waits quite heavily (possibly after each navigation and before each element interaction), and that is fine - there is just less work being done behind the scenes, and you are therefore expected to take more control into your hands.

 ### Waiting on navigations and network conditions

 On a page load, we can use the following: